Who are blanket mortgages for?

 One of the primary advantages of a blanket mortgage is that it lets investors and borrowers put multiple properties under one loan.
 Property owners can save a significant amount of money, time and energy by taking on one blanket mortgage rather than a different loan for each property.

-A blanket mortgage might let a borrower keep more cash on hand; instead of paying fees associated with multiple loans, the borrower only pays fees for a single loan.
+A blanket mortgage might also let a borrower keep more cash on hand.
+Instead of paying fees associated with multiple loans, the borrower only pays fees for a single loan.
 This potentially frees up capital for a real estate investor to put toward other uses.

 Disadvantages of a blanket mortgage

-A blanket mortgage has some downsides.
+Blanket mortgages have some downsides.
 First, you may have to put more money down than with a regular mortgage because of the higher loan amount.
+Also, you may need to pay a balloon payment at the end of the loan.
 The loan terms can also be different from traditional mortgages, and defaulting on the loan may result in the loss of all the secured properties.

 Bottom line